What is an Announcer?

 - Provide commentary for the audience during sporting events, at parades, and on other occasions

 - Select program content

-- Make promotional appearances at public or private events.
+- Make promotional appearances at public or private events

-Announcers are expected to be up to date on current events or a specific field, such as politics or sports, so that they can comment on these issues during their programs.
+An announcer is expected to be up to date on current events or a specific field, such as politics or sports, so that they can comment on these issues during their programs.
 They may research and prepare information on these topics before appearing on-air.
 In addition, announcers have scheduled guests on their shows and work with producers to develop other creative content for their programs.

-Announcers may also be responsible for other aspects of television or radio.
+An announcer may also be responsible for other aspects of television or radio.
 They may operate studio equipment, sell commercial time to advertisers, and produce advertisements and other recorded material.
 At many radio stations, announcers do much of the work that editors and broadcast technicians used to do, such as broadcasting programming, commercials, and public-service announcements.

 Many radio and television announcers increasingly maintain a presence on social media networking sites.
 Establishing a presence allows them to promote their stations and better engage with their audiences through listener feedback, music requests, or program contests.